British PM May vows to fight for her Brexit deal and carry on

 “Am I going to see this through?
 Yes,” May said.
 “I am going to my job of getting the best deal for Britain and I’m going to my job of getting a deal that is in the national interest.”

-“I believe with every fiber of my being that the course I have set out is the right one for our country and all our people,” May said.
+“I believe with every fibre of my being that the course I have set out is the right one for our country and all our people,” May said.
+(Reporting by Elizabeth Piper and Alistair Smout, editing by Guy Faulconbridge)